 Types of Construction Specifications

-There are several different approaches and writing styles when drafting construction specifications, each with specific advantages depending on project requirements and project type.
+There are several different approaches when drafting construction specifications, each with specific advantages depending on project requirements.
 These include prescriptive specifications, performance specifications, proprietary specifications, and reference standard specifications.

-Each type serves a different purpose in communicating design intent and requirements.
-For a comprehensive breakdown of these different specification types and when to use them, check out our detailed guide on construction specification types.
+Each type puts different levels of responsibility on the contractor and the architect.
+For a full breakdown of when to use each one, check out our guide on construction specification types.

 Why Construction Specifications Matter

-Construction specifications serve several critical functions that directly impact project success:
+Construction specifications aren’t just administrative overhead.
+They serve five critical functions that directly impact whether a project succeeds or falls apart.

 1. Clarity and Reduced Ambiguity